 - 7.2 The academy recognises that children may abuse their peers physically, sexually, and emotionally.
 There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
-Our approach is evident within our academy Behaviour Policy and the SRS Trust Code of Conduct for Staff. - 7.3 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
+Our approach is evident within our academy Behaviour Policy and the SRS Trust Code of Conduct for Staff showing a commitment to the DDSCP Child-on-Child Abuse Strategy recognising that the issue requires a partnership-wide strategic response. - 7.3 The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
 We will respond to all reports and concerns, including those that have happened outside of the academy and / or online.
 In addition, we also recognise that children who abuse others and any other child affected by child-on-child abuse are also likely to have considerable welfare and safeguarding issues themselves.